Welcome to BOC Tennis 2017 Season!

 The holiday mixers run from 10am to 3pm on Memorial Day, July 4th, and Labor Day.
 They offer round robin doubles play for everyone and a barbecue cookout.
 Club pros and volunteers facilitate the round robin until 2pm.
 Members do their own matching for the last hour.
 The club provides the cookout main course food (burgers, hot dogs, rolls, soda, chips, condiments, etc.) Members bring a salad or dessert to share.
 The holiday mixers provide an excellent opportunity to meet new tennis partners while enjoying a fun day of tennis.
 If it rains the mixers are not rescheduled.

 The doubles league is equally fun and rewarding.
-Check on the BOC website to see when the doubles leagues will start, also, this may also include a singles league.
-If you do not have a partner, club will do our best to find one for you.
-Singles and doubles team schedule their own matches.
+Check on the BOC website to see when the doubles leagues will start.
+Doubles team schedule their own matches.
 Play is two sets with a 10-point tie break in lieu of a 3rd set.
+We will be setting singles evenings for those players who prefer singles, but don’t have regular partners.

 Youth Tennis Program